StevenChiu2018/CSE510-DBMS/README.md

 ## Class 5 - BMPage

-This is the brief description of BMPage

-### function 1 (Developer 1)

-This is the brief description of function 1
+This class references the class `HFPage` in the original implementation.
+It describes the basic page structure of bitmap file.

+### Constructors (WeiSheng Chiu)

+Two constructors function are implemented:
+1. BMPage/0: Default constructor
+2. BMPage/1: The BMPage would be constructors and point to the specific page.

 ### function 2 (Developer 2)